Get Low (Zedd and Liam Payne song)

-"Get Low" is a song by German DJ and record producer Zedd and English singer and songwriter Liam Payne.
+"Get Low" is a song by the German DJ and record producer Zedd and the English singer-songwriter Liam Payne.
 The song was written by Charles Hinshaw, Zedd, Tristan Landymore and Fabienne Holloway, with production handled by Zedd.
 It was released on 6 July 2017, through Interscope Records.
 It is also included on Payne's debut studio album LP1.
 As of September 2017, "Get Low" has moved around 61,800 digital copies in the United States according to Nielsen SoundScan.

 Background

 In an interview with Beats 1, Zedd described the song as his definition of a summer song, and has a "Drake-ish influenced sound"."We created a song that I would say is probably the most urban-ish influenced song I've ever done, it's insanely catchy and I feel like you're gonna hate it after a while because it's so catchy.
 I think it's a good balance between where he is going with his solo project and where I'm going with my own music, it's right in between."He described the collaboration similar to what he did with Alessia Cara for his previous single "Stay".
 "Without Liam, I might've never finished this song.
 He really pulled it towards a direction that I would not have, and I love where it is."
 On 3 July 2017, both artists confirmed the single's release date on social media.
 Alongside was the single's artwork, in which pink palm trees and a clear blue sky were featured.